 "So I asked Howard Johnson to do me a lyric.
 The next day he brought down a verse and chorus.
 'It's lousy, Percy,' he said, 'But you can use it for a dummy, and I'll give you something better later.'
 It was 'Where Do We Go From Here?' a screwy lyric if ever there was one about a Broadway cabby who sang the refrain to his fares: 'Oh, boy, oh, boy, where do we go from here?'
 We never changed a line of it."

-But these times, with their jittery tunes and scherzo scores, it'd take a [pianist Walter] Gieseking to play and a [soprano Lily] Pons to sing, have not been kind to Percy.
+But these times, with their jittery tunes and scherzo scores, it'd take a [pianist lik Walter] Gieseking to play and a [soprano like Lily] Pons to sing, have not been kind to Percy.
 He rates a permanent Class A at the American Society of Composers, Authors and Publishers which assures him an annual stipend even if his songs don't sell a copy.
 This pays his rent, lunches and bar bill at the Lambs.

 Yet for one who has contributed a half-dozen hits to the Broadway library of song he ought to be doing much better.
 Percy is an optimist, though, believing that repeal eventually will awaken the old conviviality and with it the old songs.
 Says the cycle'll get around to simple melodies "that a guy can play and sing, and I'll be doing all right again."

 Wenrich was involved for many years with Songwriters on Parade, one of the last gasps of vaudeville, which featured a number of veteran songwriters performing their own works.
 They toured from 1931 to 1940 on the old Loews and Keith circuits, and Wenrich was part of the act for at least a portion of the later 1930s, in spite of his declared retirement.
-In the 1940 Census, taken in Hollywood, California, where they had been based for several years, Percy showed no occupation, while Dolly was a professional singer on the stage and in radio.
+For the 1940 enumeration, taken in Hollywood, California, where they had been based for several years, Percy showed no occupation, while Dolly was a professional singer on the stage and in radio.
 The couple is listed on his 1942 draft record as living once again at The Lambs Club in Manhattan, and with no employer.
 Dolly's mental and physical health eventually did deteriorate to the point where Wenrich had her committed to a sanatorium in 1947, as nursing homes were still uncommon.
 The few symptoms that were reported suggest that she may have had Alzheimer's disease.
 Dolly was eventually released to the care of her sister after Wenrich's death.

-In the late 1940s the retired composer resided at the Park Sheraton Hotel in Manhattan.
+In the late 1940s the retired composer resided in an apartment at the Park Sheraton Hotel in Manhattan.
 Percy Wenrich died peacefully in March 1952 after having lived a fulfilling and productive life.
 His body was laid to rest at Fairview Cemetery in his beloved Joplin, Missouri.
 Wenrich left behind an unforgettable legacy of happy memories through his music.
 Dolly survived her late husband, living off his ASCAP pension with her sister until 1965 when she passed on in New York.
 She similarly left us with a legacy of authentic recorded ragtime songs and happy memories.